How to Get Started with Twitter Alternative Mastodon

-In recent weeks, Twitter alternative Mastodon has been adding hundreds of thousands of users who were spooked by Musk’s bid to acquire Twitter.
+So, over the last several months, Twitter alternative Mastodon has been adding hundreds of thousands of users who were spooked by Musk’s Twitter acquisition.
 In moving to Mastodon, users are quickly finding a service that in several ways mimics the Twitter experience but does it with a decidedly open-source and user-first tack.
 More than anything, those users are finding a solution in Mastodon that, at least in theory, is designed to reflect their own unique views on privacy and data access.

 Mastodon does indeed come with a host of features that make it an attractive Twitter alternative.
 But before you go all in on Mastodon, read on to learn more about the platform and the many ways it flips the script on Twitter.